- Introduction and Purpose

 - Donation Guidelines for the Health Sciences Library

-The Health Sciences Library (HSL) is the primary source of health sciences information resources for the Anschutz Medical Campus (AMC) of the University of Colorado Denver.
-The HSL supports the UC Denver mission by providing access to resources related to the health sciences disciplines represented at AMC.
+The Health Sciences Library (HSL) is the primary source of health sciences information resources for the CU Anschutz Medical Campus (CU Anschutz) of the University of Colorado Denver (CU Denver).
+The HSL supports the CU Denver mission by providing access to resources related to the health sciences disciplines represented at CU Anschutz.

-The purpose of this policy is to provide guidelines for building and maintaining a collection of information resources to meet the needs of AMC personnel and programs.
+The purpose of this policy is to provide guidelines for building and maintaining a collection of information resources to meet the needs of CU Anschutz personnel and programs.
 Specific objectives of this policy include:

 - Communicating the nature and limits of the collection;